Code-Institute-Submissions/Nomads_collide/README.md

 ### Acknowledgements
-- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project.
+- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project, those moments of panic when I thought i deleted my work or the after hours messages panicking and bugging you with silly questions
 - I would like to thank my partner Steve, for putting up with me using all of our solar polar so we had no more for heating or boiling the kettle, or the lights would cut out at 6 pm.
 - I would like to thank my colleagues as a whole but mainly Rachel when I wanted to quit, when I wanted to give up she was there pushing me!